Sub Plans You Barely Have to Write

 Go ahead and write out the basic plan.
 Just leave things like page numbers, worksheet titles, etc. blank!

 Take a look at my example, below.
 I am saving this draft on my computer.
 And, when the inevitable happens and one of my kids gets sick, I’ll have 80% of the plan written.
+I have draft plans just like this included in my sub plan binder!
+You can download it here!

 Tip #2: Write Emergency, No-Prep Plans

-To me, emergency plans are MUST.
+To me, emergency sub plans are MUST.
 And, they are separate from your standard sub plans.
 I’m talking a lesson plan that you have written way ahead of time for that disastrous day that hit you out of nowhere.
 Some times that this has happened to me:

 My 1 year old was rushed to the hospital and was admitted overnight on a Tuesday (this past year)